 However, if you're eligible for government subsidies to help pay your monthly premiums and you wish to use them, you must buy through the government-run marketplace.
 You may be eligible for these subsidies or tax credits if your income is low to moderate and you do not qualify for Medicaid.

 Can I buy health insurance at any time?

 You can enroll in health insurance plans only during open enrollment periods.
-Open enrollment for plan year 2016 begins Nov.
-1, 2015 and ends Jan.
+Open enrollment for plan year 2016 began Nov.
+1, 2015 and ended Jan.
 31, 2016.

 However, you may qualify for a special exception and enroll in a health insurance plan at any time if you or someone in your immediate family:

 - Loses coverage through death, divorce or unemployment

 - Moves outside your health plan's coverage area